winitzki/scall/tutorial/programming_dhall.md

       λ(r : Type) → λ(pack_ : ∀(t_ : Type) → P t_ → r) → pack_ t pt
 ```

-The function `unpack` is intended to perform transformations of type `Exists P → r`, where `r` is some arbitrary result type.
+The function `unpack` performs transformations of type `Exists P → r`, where `r` is some arbitrary result type.
 So, `unpack` needs to be able to convert a value of type `P t` into a value of type `r` regardless of the actual type `t` encapsulated inside `Exists P`.
-To achieve that, we make one of the arguments of `unpack` a function of type `∀(t : Type) → P t → r`.
+To achieve that, one of the arguments of `unpack` will be a function of type `∀(t : Type) → P t → r`.
 Other arguments of `unpack` are the type constructor `P`, a value of type `Exists P`, and the result type `r`.

 ```dhall